Knife: Meditations After an Attempted Murder

-Amy Pagliarella is Outlook's book review editor, mother of two teenage boys and a confirmation leader in Chicago.
+Amy Pagliarella is Outlook's book review editor and a PC(USA) pastor with Fourth Presbyterian Church in Chicago.

 Salman Rushdie writes about surviving an attempt on his life 30 years after the fatwa that was ordered against him.